 If you’re planning to drive up the coast this winter there may be more needed than just a driving buddy and a full tank of gas.

-All predictions are leaning towards this winter being the wettest on record in California.
-Given the 5-year long drought a wet winter could be welcomed…unless you are stuck driving in it while on a road trip.
+All predictions are leaning towards another wet winter.
+Given the recent fires and drought a wet winter could be welcomed…unless you are stuck driving in it while on a road trip.

-When that happens you want your car to be rainy weather road trip ready, especially when traveling the coast roads to Sea Ranch.
+Before you leave on your vacation, you’ll want your car to be rainy weather road trip ready, especially when traveling the coast roads to Sea Ranch.

 Tips to Ready your Car for a Rainy Weather Road Trip

-Now, before El Niño arrives, is the time to take some preventative measures for your car.
-The California Highway Patrol put together a handy check list to ensure your vehicle is ready for your rainy weather road trip where ever you may go this winter.
+Now, that winter is here it’s time to take some preventative measures for your car.
+The California Highway Patrol put together a handy checklist to ensure your vehicle is ready for your rainy weather road trip wherever you may go this winter.
 Use it to make your car rainy weather ready for your next road trip.

 1. WIPER BLADES